 - At DNMMH photographic records are kept of each stage of the restoration and conservation projects which include dissembling the object, rustproofing it, fabricating pieces to complete it, assembling it and painting the correct Insignia markings on the aircraft and painting the aircraft itself the right colour.

 - These records give complete images and dimensions of the internal and external parts of objects.
-One of this type of recording restoration projects at DNMMH is The Scout Experimental RAF SE 5a Bi-plane.
+One of these types of recording restoration projects at DNMMH is The Scout Experimental RAF SE 5a Bi-plane.

-- DECISIONS WITH REGARD TO CRUCIAL ISSUES SURROUNDING DIGITISATION HAVE TO BE MADE NOW?
+- DECISIONS CONCERNING CRUCIAL ISSUES SURROUNDING DIGITISATION HAVE TO BE MADE NOW?

 - We have to choose certain items to digitise?
-Specialists in the variety of collections would have to make these decisions and there are 5 000 000 objects in DMSA to choose from.
+Specialists in a variety of collections would have to make these decisions and there are 5 000 000 objects in DMSA to choose from.

 - We need to find an external partner who has an expandable budget.